The book

 Antimatter as phase-inverted matter

-Antimatter is ordinary matter realised under an inverted phase orientation relative to the dominant ordering established after the universal phase-snap.
+Within PDT, antimatter is interpreted as matter realised with an opposite phase orientation relative to the dominant phase ordering established after the universal phase snap.
 Annihilation occurs because opposite orientations cannot form stable coherent structures.
-CPT symmetry, the matter–antimatter asymmetry and gravitational behaviour follow without introducing a separate ontological category.
+CPT symmetry, the matter and antimatter asymmetry and gravitational behaviour follow without introducing a separate ontological category.

 4. 61